The Strings That Hold the World

 An image taken from the International Space Station on August 28, 2021 shows Earth’s atmospheric glow – could this be the tohu line that our Sages spoke of?

-While the Zohar describes the Earth as being spherical “like a ball” (Zohar III, 10a), Sefer Yetzirah describes the Earth as a galgal, a disk.
+While the Zohar describes the Earth as being spherical “like a ball” (Zohar III, 10a), Sefer Yetzirah associates the Earth with a galgal, a disk or wheel of some sort.
 The former describes the ball as spinning, while the latter suggests that it is the heavenly “dome” above the Earth that is spinning.
 That something is spinning is obvious from the fact that the stars above our heads clearly shift in circular fashion over the course of the night.
 Although the Zohar’s description fits neatly with modern science (incredible that it had this knowledge so many centuries ago!), we should not be so quick to discard Sefer Yetzirah, which offers some profound spiritual secrets and metaphors.
+Generally speaking, we find ancient rabbinic texts sometimes speak of the Earth as spherical and other times as flat.
+In the Talmud itself there is a mix of opinions, with some places clearly describing Earth as a ball (such as Avodah Zarah 41a) while others suggest a flatter shape (Chagigah 12b or Pesachim 94a-b).

 The sixth chapter of Yetzirah begins by telling us that cosmos is made up of various components of threes.
 There are the three aspects of time, space, and soul (olam, shanah, nefesh); three primordial elements of fire, water, and air; and three major components to the Earth and Heavens: teli, galgal, and lev.
-As already stated, the galgal is the “disk” of the Earth.
+One way to understand it is that the galgal is the “disk” of the Earth.
 The disk is suspended by a “string” connected to teli.
 Since Yetzirah is speaking here of constellations in the sky, many believe that the teli is the constellation Draco (the “Dragon”), which was seen in ancient times as being the pole around which the Heavens rotate.
 Millennia ago, a star in Draco (called Thuban) was aligned with the north pole and served as the official “North Star”, lending a further reason for why ancient peoples believed the Earth was suspended from Draco.

 Jewish texts, too, seem to mirror this notion.
 Rabbi Aryeh Kaplan points out that the etymology of teli might very well be talah, to “hang”, as if the Earth is hanging by a string attached to it.
 This is supported by various ancient sources cited by Rabbi Kaplan, including a Midrash that says Earth is suspended from a fin of the Leviathan.
 The teli was long-associated with the Leviathan (described as a dragon by our Sages), as well as the nachash bariah or “Pole Serpent” mentioned in Tanakh, as in Isaiah 27:1.
 (See “The Dragon, the Snake, and the Messiah” for lots more on the Leviathan and the Pole Serpent.)